Last updated: June 7, 2026

 Richard Hardy's model-school idea

-Before joining Dixie Portland Cement, Richard Hardy graduated from the University of Michigan in 1892 and became Superintendent of Schools in Ypsilanti, Michigan.
-In Ypsilanti he developed his idea of a “model school” that would, in his words, “make possible the development of the abilities of each individual child, thus enriching the entire community and assuring happier and more efficiently run homes.”
-After two decades building out the Dixie Portland plant and company town, Hardy proposed the school as the most ambitious piece of the Richard City project, and as a formal memorial to the Dixie Portland employees who had served in the First World War.
+Per the school's own history of its namesake, Orville Richard Hardy was born in 1868 in Pentwater, Michigan, graduated from the University of Michigan in 1891, and served as Superintendent of Schools in Escanaba and then Ishpeming, Michigan.
+It was in those roles that he developed his idea of a “model school” that would, in his words, “make possible the development of the abilities of each individual child, thus enriching the entire community and assuring happier and more efficiently run homes.”
+Hardy later worked as a traveling representative for the Prang Educational Company and as a director of the New York Life Insurance Company before joining Dixie Portland Cement as president.
+After two decades building out the plant and company town, Hardy proposed the school as the most ambitious piece of the Richard City project, and as a formal memorial to the Dixie Portland employees who had served in the First World War.

 Designing the building, 1924 to 1925